-If you’re asking yourself this question, you’re in the right place.
+If you’re asking yourself these questions, you’re in the right place.

 - What is the user interface (UI)?

-- What are the UI content features?
+- Which are the characteristics of UI content?

 - Why the UI content looks more like a patchwork than a collage?